 I will never forget the time I told my toddler we would visit animals at the fair the next week.
 She was ecstatic.
 We looked at a calendar to count four days until we would visit the animals.
 No big deal, I thought.
-If you have ever promised a toddler anything they are excited about, then you understand my rookie parenting mistake.
+But if you’ve ever promised a toddler anything that toddlers get excited about, then you understand my rookie parenting mistake.
 Every time we got our shoes on, or got into the car, or left the house for the next four days, she would enthusiastically proclaim, “We’re going to see the animals!”

 This is such a fun age to observe.
 Their little minds are soaking up every sound, sight, and word.
 If you are a parent of a toddler, you’ve probably wondered what milestones your child should be achieving at this age.
 These are the 8 most important toddler milestones and how to reach them.

 1. Walking Independently

-As a toddler’s independence grows, he may begin to show interest in feeding himself.
+As toddlers grow in independence, they may begin to show interest in feeding themselves.
 Parents can help the process by placing bite-size pieces of food in front of the child at mealtime.
 In addition, the parent should provide plenty of time for the toddler to practice self-feeding because it often takes much longer.
 It makes me smile thinking of when my daughter first started feeding herself yogurt.
 By the end of the process, her entire face and arms would be smeared with the flavor of the day.

 3. Walking Up and Down Stairs

 Toddlers are often eager to try new tasks independently.
 If you have stairs in your home, be sure to install a safety gate at the top and bottom.
 Parents can help their children learn to walk up and down stairs by modeling how to hold onto a handrail and looking down at each step as they go, taking one at a time.
 A good place to start is on the bottom three steps.
 To learn more about toddler needs, click here.